Thelma-DataNerd/finance-projects/README.md

 ### Loan Risk Analysis
 - Objectives: To evaluate the creditworthiness of individual borrowers, in other to determine the likelihood of borrowers repaying their debts on time.
 - Content: The GermanCredit dataset consist of customers data applying for a loan.
-- Tools: Python, Pandas, NumPy, Matplotlib, Seaborn, PowerPoint (for presentation)
+- Tools: Python, Pandas, NumPy, Matplotlib, Seaborn, Power BI (for visualization), PowerPoint (for presentation)
 - Technique: Data exploration and cleaning, exploratory data analysis (EDA), visualization, insights and recommendation, presentation.

   <img src="https://github.com/Thelma-DataNerd/finance-projects/blob/main/Loan%20Risk%20Dashboard.jpg" width="500"/>